 - Through automatic payments- this will generate an invoice automatically and then use the client's stored card to charge the invoice right away.

 Payments can also be collected while out in the field through the Jobber App.
 Payment records can be created or cards can be charged by entering their details manually or using the Jobber Card Reader.
 This article covers collecting payments using Jobber Online.
 Learn more about Jobber Payments in the Jobber App or How to Collect Payment in the Jobber App.

 Collect payment button on an invoice

-When you click, Collect Payment a pop-up will appear that will prompt you to enter the details of the payment.
+When you click, Collect Payment a pop-up will appear that will prompt you to enter:

 Once you save the payment, it will appear below the invoice total and you will see the payment amount removed from the invoice total.
 When your invoice is paid in full the invoice balance will be $0.00.

 Clicking on the text for Payment will open a pop-up that shows the details.

 Partial payments can be recorded when manually collecting payment on an invoice.
 Clients will not see an option to make a partial payment in client hub, only to pay the full invoice balance.
 However if you have a client's card stored on file, you can charge them the partial amount– just make sure to change the amount first!

 To collect a partial payment, from the Collect Payment screen, edit the amount field to be the amount that your client has paid.

 When you save the payment, the payment will be deducted from the invoice's total to give you a new invoice balance that represents what the client still owes on this invoice.
 There can be many partial payments recorded against an invoice.